its-meseba/listele-wep-app/content/blog/yatirimci-icin-dogru-veriler.md

 ---
-title: "Yatırımcılar İçin Doğru Verilerle Donanmak: Startup'ınızı Finansman İçin Hazırlamak"
+title: "Equipping Yourself with the Right Data for Investors: Preparing Your Startup for Financing"
-slug: "yatirimci-icin-dogru-veriler"
+slug: "right-data-for-investors-preparing-startup-financing"
-excerpt: "Yatırımcıları etkilemek için hangi verileri toplamalısınız?
-Finansman sürecinde kritik olan metrikleri, sunumu güçlendirecek analizleri ve yatırımcıların aradığı kanıtları nasıl hazırlarsınız?"
+excerpt: "What data should you collect to impress investors?
+How do you prepare the metrics that are critical in the financing process, analyses that strengthen your presentation, and evidence that investors are looking for?"
 category: "Startup"
-tags: ["yatırımcı sunumu", "startup metrics", "finansman", "pitch deck", "veri analizi", "startup funding"]
+tags: ["investor presentation", "startup metrics", "financing", "pitch deck", "data analysis", "startup funding"]
 author:
-  name: "listelee.lumiostudio.co"
+  name: "first100.lumiostudio.co"
-  email: "info@listelee.lumiostudio.co"
+  email: "info@first100.lumiostudio.co"
 publishedAt: "2025-07-29T10:00:00Z"
 readingTime: 12
 seo:
-  title: "Startup Yatırımcı Sunumu: Hangi Veriler ve Metrikler Gerekli?"
+  title: "Startup Investor Presentation: What Data and Metrics Are Needed?"
-  description: "Yatırımcılar için startup'ınızı doğru verilerle nasıl sunacağınızı öğrenin.
-Kritik metrikler, finansal projeksiyonlar ve pitch deck hazırlama rehberi."
+  description: "Learn how to present your startup to investors with the right data.
+Critical metrics, financial projections, and pitch deck preparation guide."
-  keywords: ["startup yatırımcı sunumu", "pitch deck", "startup metrics", "finansman alma", "yatırımcı verileri", "startup funding", "girişim sermayesi"]
+  keywords: ["startup investor presentation", "pitch deck", "startup metrics", "getting financing", "investor data", "startup funding", "venture capital"]
 ---

 # Yatırımcılar İçin Doğru Verilerle Donanmak: Startup'ınızı Finansman İçin Hazırlamak